 Every story on these lists has been chosen to help you instill a love of reading in your children, while simultaneously empowering them with knowledge, confidence and tools to help them tackle challenging situations.
 When you use our guides, you’ll be delighted to find that storytime becomes a fulfilling family experience, fostering laughter, curiosity and — most importantly — connection!

-So check out the best children’s books organized by category below, and — most importantly — have fun reading!
+So check out the best books for kids organized by category below, and — most importantly — have fun reading!

 Best Board Books for Babies: The best children’s books for babies and toddlers stimulate development in pretty incredible ways.
 Not only does reading with your baby help develop language skills and processing, it also introduces little ones to sound and emotion, and stimulates the part of the brain that helps with imagery and comprehension.
 When selecting board books for your babies, look for stories with lots of repetition, limited text and sturdy pages.
 Check out this post of the best board books for more awesome tips and our great selection for babies!